Activities of the Air Training Corps: Duke of Edinburgh's Award

-A purposeful enterprise with young people not previously known to the participant.

 Cadets are often encouraged to achieve the Bronze, Silver and Gold awards as they progress through their cadet careers.
 Some cadets aged 16 or over were formerly able to participate in the Duke of Edinburgh's Millennium Volunteers Award.
 As of 2012, this has been taken over by another authority and whether cadets will be able to undertake it is under review.

 The Award is widely recognised by employers as it helps demonstrate that award holders are keen to take on new challenges, have a higher level of self-confidence than many of their peers, leadership qualities and the experience of teamwork.

 Sport

 A Nijmegen road marching team from South & East Midlands Wing, Air Training Corps from 2006.

 Sport plays a key part in the activities of every squadron.
 Seven sports are played competitively between squadrons.
 Cadets who show talent can be selected to represent their Wing, Region or the Corps in competitive matches; these cadets are awarded wing, regional or corps 'Blues'.
 The main sports played are: